vdae2304/Metodos-Numericos/doc/Tensor class/Tensor/Advanced indexing.md

 Parameters

-* `indices...` Each argument can be either an integer or a slice.
+* `indices...` Each argument can be either an integer or a [`slice`](../Slices/readme.md).
 If an integer is given, an unique position is selected for the axis and the dimensionality of the returned view is reduced by 1.
 If a slice is given, a subset of positions is selected along the axis.
 An empty slice can be used as a placeholder to select all the positions along the axis.

 Returns